 Ductless mini splits are one of the most popular AC choices for homeowners and businesses alike.
-We sell tons of mini split air conditioners each day on our website, and, on our blog, have previously written about all the benefits of and features to consider when purchasing a mini-split AC of your own.
+Mini split air conditioners are a leading seller on our website, and, on our blog, have previously written about all the benefits of and features to consider when purchasing a mini-split AC of your own.

 Installing ductless mini splits requires a high level of electrical knowledge for the job to be done safely and without harm to yourself or the unit.
-For that reason, we do not recommend homeowners try to install the unit themselves.
+As such, we don’t recommend homeowners try to install the unit themselves.
 Unless you are an advanced DIYer with extensive experience in electrical work, we strongly advise you to hire a professional to get the job done.

 But even professionals have to learn the ropes, and so if you are an electrician who simply has not undertaken a mini split installation project before, this post is for you.
 Here, we offer a step-by-step guide to everything you need to know about the electrical specifications for installing ductless mini splits.